Skip to main content

 6. Click Restore.

-Restore vApp
+Restore a vApp

 1. Open the Veeam Backup & Replication portal.
-You can access the portal from the Control Panel: in the top menu, click ProductsVMware-based CloudBackup.
+You can access the portal from the Control panel: in the top menu, click ProductsVMware-based CloudBackup.

 2. Open the VMs tab.